essoduke/jQuery-tinyMap/README.md

  * Easy to configure and use.
  * Supports Marker, Text label, Polyline, Polygon, Circle, KML, Direction layers.
  * Custom events of map or layers.
- * Dynamic change the map.
+ * Dynamically change the map.
  * MarkerClusterer support.